V999TEC/WORDLINSIX/README.md

 # WORDLINSIX
 Java CLI to solve any WORDLE-style puzzles in a maximum of six tries (typically 4) when the optimum start word(s) are used

-It is also possible to play the variation of wordle called _scholardle_ (currently with a 99.8% success rate, however the dictionary can change from time to time, last change was around July, 2022).
+It is also possible to play the variation of wordle called _scholardle_ (currently with a 99.8% success rate, however the dictionary can change from time to time, (the author will endeavour to update this project when the list requires change).

 Just use **scholardle** as the first parameter (to use the recent 6-letter version of scholardle)